bugzmanov/cleancode-critique/src/chapter_9.md

 }
 ```

-You get advocated `BUILD`-`OPERATE`-`CHECK` shape, without need to have implicit mutable state somewhere hidden.
+We get advocated `BUILD`-`OPERATE`-`CHECK` shape, without need to have implicit mutable state somewhere hidden.
 All tests are isolated and can run in parallel.

 ----

-And while first example in this chapter is a good illustration how tidying your API with domain specific details can improve code readability,
+The first example in this chapter shows how adding domain-specific details can improve readability.
-the next one is an illustration that this approach can be taken too far:
+The second one is an illustration that this approach can be taken too far:

 ```java
 @Test